Benefits of family meals

 6. Be creative with mealtimes

-- make healthy pancakes for breakfast
+- Make pancakes for breakfast.

-- have a picnic at the park, in your backyard or on the lounge room floor
+- Have a picnic at the park, in your backyard or on the lounge room floor.

-- invite a special guest over for dinner, like a friend, grandparent or neighbour.
-This can also be a great way of getting to know your older or teenage child’s friends
+- Invite a special guest over for dinner, like a friend, grandparent or neighbour – this can also be a great way of getting to know your older or teenage child’s friends.

-- create a meal with a theme – for example, food from a country with a language your child is learning at school.
+- Create a meal with a theme – for example, food from a country with a language your child is learning at school.